By Lee Ann Obringer

 - Arranging spousal support

-The judge bases the final decision on the evidence presented and usually makes a decision right away or within hours.
+The judge bases the final decision on the evidence presented and usually decides right away or within hours.

-Finally, if a spouse is not happy with the outcome, he or she has the right to appeal.
+Finally, if a spouse is not happy with the outcome, they have the right to appeal.
 If the appeal is granted, the matter goes back to court.

 Now let’s look at the division of property and custody.